-The Chin Immersion Program - supporting the education of refugee children
+The Chin Immersion Program

-Support for Chin Student Organisation (CSO) events
+Chin Student Organisation (CSO) Event Support

-The Australian International School Malaysia (AISM) seeks to teach their students more than just what it takes to pass and get good grades in a course of study.
-The school also seeks to teach students to be caring citizens of the world.
-Led by our Service Learning Coordinator, students and their parents bring gifts that are generously donated for the children of the Shepherd Centre Foundation in Kajang.
-AISM collects over 500 gifts to donate to this worthwhile cause every year.
-This event instils a feeling of gratitude among AISM students and the community for their own circumstances and helps develop compassion for the less fortunate especially during this time of the year.
+The Giving TreeLed by our Service Learning Coordinator, students and parents bring Christmas gifts for the children of the Shepherd Centre Foundation in Kajang.
+This event instils a feeling of gratitude among AISM students and the community for their own circumstances, helping them to develop compassion for the less fortunate.

 End of Year Stationery DonationsIt is our tradition to donate a signiﬁcant amount of used stationery to charity at every year end.
 Our Year 10 students donated used resources to the Chin School Organisation (CSO), the Rohingya Schools and also, the Afghani Schools around Kuala Lumpur.